VityaSchel/bunsogs/README.md

 You can use `PORT=1234` and/or `HOSTNAME=192.168.0.1` environmental variables to **override** sogs.conf variables for PORT and HOSTNAME.

-It is your job to configure web server to proxy requests to the specified URL.
-Bunsogs never tries to be end server for your users.
-It is highly recommended to run some kind of reverse proxy, such as nginx, that will point to local bunsogs instance.
+It's your job to configure web server to proxy requests to the specified URL.
+Bunsogs never tries to be an end server for your users.
+It's recommended to run some kind of reverse proxy, such as nginx, that will point to local bunsogs instance.
+Make sure you change `url` in sogs.conf config file to your publicly accessible url.
 Don't forget to [increase file size limit from default 1mb](https://stackoverflow.com/questions/28476643/default-nginx-client-max-body-size) if configuring nginx reverse proxy.

 To leave SOGS running, you can use any persisting daemon you like, it can be just a [crontab script](https://phoenixnap.com/kb/crontab-reboot) that starts bunsogs on server restart or Linux's [screen](https://www.howtogeek.com/662422/how-to-use-linuxs-screen-command/) or more complicated [pm2](https://www.npmjs.com/package/pm2) (for example use `pm2 start "bun start" --name="My Session Community"` provide any name you like, also run `pm2 startup` to add pm2 to system autoruns).